-Based on the assessment in this decision report, the Delegated Officer has determined that the proposed increase in annual throughput for Category 12 activities will not all the risk profile of the premises, and that the change can be generally managed under the existing conditions of the licence and MS1180.
-In making this decision the Delegated Officer notes that daily throughput limits for crushing and screening will not change with the increase in throughput directly associated with an extension to the duration of works.
-The Delegated Officer has also considered the potential reduction in emissions notes that operations will be limited to a single crushing and screening at Site F only.
+Based on the assessment in this decision report, the Delegated Officer has determined that the operation of an additional crushing and screening circuit will not alter the risk profile of the premises, and that this activity can be generally managed under the existing conditions of the licence and MS1180.
+In making this decision the Delegated Officer notes that the additional crushing and screening circuit will not result in a change to the current daily or annual throughput limits specified on the Licence.
+The Delegated Officer has also considered that the additional unit is only expected to operate for a short duration (2 months) to supplement shortfalls in production needed to complete crushing and screening works by the Minister's imposed cessation date of 31 July 2025.